kubicle/babyruby2js/README.md

 - for the reason above, we leave find_index untranslated
 - negative index on arrays does not "loop back" from last item
 - only 1 class exported per file
+- JS computations on Date.now() are in ms. They are in seconds (float) with Ruby Time.now